Enumerating Polytropes: Background

-For $b \in \mathbb{Z}^n$, $c$ is the cost matrix, $u$ defines a transport plan, and the goal of (\ref{lp.p}) is to minimize the total transport cost subjected to net output $b_i$ at node $i$.
-In the dual program, $y_i$ is the relative price of an item at node $i$.
-The goal of (\ref{lp.d}) is to set a price to maximize total profit.
+Here one has a simple directed graph on $n$ nodes with no self loops.
+As before, $b$ is the targeted sales, $c$ is the cost matrix, $u$ defines a transport plan, $y$ is the price vector.
 Note that in this problem, each node can both receive and send out items.

-This program includes the \emph{single target shortest path} program as a special case.
-For a fixed target $i \in [n]$, let $b = b^i \in \mathbb{Z}^n$ be the vector

-In this case, each node $j \neq i$ sends out one net unit, and the node $i$ receives $n-1$ net unit.
-The optimal plan picks out the shortest path to $i$.

-The shortest paths program is feasible only if $\sum_ib_i = 0$.
-In this case, the recession cone of the constraint polyhedra in (\ref{lp.p}) consists of integer flows on the complete graph.
-Let $R_n\subseteq \R^N$ be the set of $c$ such that the program is feasible bounded.
-By classical results \cite[\S 3]{ipBook},
+The all-pairs shortest path is a basic problem in integer programming.
+It appears in a variety of applications, one of which is classification of polytropes (cf. Section \ref{sec:polytropes}).
+We collect some necessary facts about this program below.
+These properties can be found in \cite[\S 4]{networkBook}.
+See \cite[\S 3]{BCOQ} and \cite[\S4]{butkovic} for treatments in terms of tropical eigenspaces.